Book an

 Risks and Limitations

-As of now, all the trials of PP405 have shown no serious adverse events, and localized irritation or redness is minimal and short-lived.
+As of now, all the trials have shown no serious adverse events, and localized irritation or redness is minimal and short-lived.
 Broad systemic risks (e.g., sexual dysfunction from finasteride) are not likely to occur because systemic exposure isn’t detected.

 Although pregnancy, lactation, or scalp infections remain contraindications pending broader safety data.
 Long-term outcomes beyond 12 weeks await completion of ongoing trials.